 - Patients under 50 years of age should also have a thrombophilia screen and serum homocysteine levels taken.

 - The main method to confirm the diagnosis is Doppler ultrasonography (duplex scanning).
-The ratio of systolic blood pressure at the ankle and in the arm - ankle-brachial pressure index (ABPI) - provides a measure of blood flow at the level of the ankle (as a general guide, normal = 1, claudication 0.6-0.9, rest pain 0.3-0.6, impending gangrene 0.3 or less).
+The ratio of systolic blood pressure at the ankle and in the arm - ABPI - provides a measure of blood flow at the level of the ankle (as a general guide, normal = 1, claudication 0.6-0.9, rest pain 0.3-0.6, impending gangrene 0.3 or less).
 The ABPI is a strong marker of cardiovascular disease and is predictive of cardiovascular events and mortality.

 - Duplex ultrasonography is also able to determine the site of disease and indicate the degree of stenosis and length of an occlusion.